 Benefit from a subscription-based, competitively-priced solution designed with core features to minimize costs and tight integration to reduce operational costs.
 Additional flexibility and compelling economics will be delivered through storage independence from VMware vSphere Replication, tenant self-service protection, failover, and failback workflows, and granular per virtual machine or per-vApp control.

-Confidently deploy a more secure solution thanks to built-in security capabilities of the VMware software stack, that include encryption for data at rest and data in motion.
-In addition, the solution will offer built-in compression of replication traffic and TLS encryption end to end.
+Confidently deploy a more secure solution thanks to built-in security capabilities of the VMware software stack, that includes built-in compression of replication traffic and TLS encryption end to end.

 vCloud Availability 3.0 is scheduled to be delivered by the end of VMware’s fiscal Q1 2020, which ends on May 3, 2019.

 Read the Digital West Case Study to learn how a cloud provider is using vCloud Availability today for cloud-to-cloud disaster recovery (DR).

 You can find more information on the vCloud Availability product page.